 5. Account-based marketing will gain traction with an increased focus on alignment with marketing and sales.

-Account-based marketing (ABM) is a type of multichannel campaign that is going to gain immense popularity in 2022.
+Account-based marketing (ABM) is a type of multichannel campaign that is going to gain immense popularity in 2023.
 Why?
 Because if done well, it can seamlessly align your sales and marketing efforts.
-Plus, research indicates that 70% of marketers report using ABM, up 15% from 2020.
+Plus, research indicates that 71% of B2B marketers intend to boost their ABM spend in 2023.

 Here's a quick run-through of how ABM can help agents close deals faster and with greater accuracy:

 - Helps identify the best-fit accounts and zero in on the ideal customer profile

 - Helps target primary decision-makers and nurture relevant prospects, leading to an accelerated sales process

 - Allows teams to deliver personalized messages, thereby enhancing the overall customer experience and boosting brand loyalty

 - Reduces churn due to increased brand loyalty

 - Increases chances of upselling, thereby boosting revenues